 Where he'd really wanted to go.

 He'd been fascinated with the Centaurians for as long as he could remember.
-Over a century-and-a-half ago, they and humans had had their first meeting — with disastrous results.
+Over a century-and-a-half ago — 161 years ago, to be precise — they and humans had had their first meeting, and the results were disastrous.
 It had been the Centaurians' very first venture outside the confines of their own triple-star system, in a spacecraft whose scramjet design was new and experimental even by Centaurian standards.
 And . . . we had panicked.
 Humanity's reaction to this event-to-end-all-events, this once-in-a-million-lifetimes first contact, had been to nuke them.
 The Centaurians had never seen an uncontrolled nuclear reaction before; the crust of Alpha Centauri A III lacked the heavy radioisotopes necessary to build runaway chain reactions.
-We later learned that they would've only been on guard for kinetic weapons, and our ICBMs moved too slowly to be seen as an attack.
+And as we later learned, they had only been on guard for kinetic weapons.
+The ICBMs carrying the nuclear warheads up to meet them moved too slowly to be seen as an attack.
 Perhaps those first Centaurian visitors had thought the missiles were our way of saying hello.

 Which, in their own disturbing way, they were.